MoonPoet/xaprb-src/content/blog/2015/maximize-productivity-in-three-easy-steps.md

 > here.
 "The only thing I would add to the first tip is to at least
 > attempt to forgive others as well.
 It may take time, but I try to let others'
 > transgressions go as soon as my heart/mind will allow.
 And always be kind to
 > all in all ways."
-Thanks, Rob -- these are such wise words.]
+Thanks, Rob---these are such wise words.]

 With that in mind, here are the three simple steps that have made a world of difference for me.